lcfr-eth/burner/README.md

 ## Reboot MSG

-Reboot for the operator at the keyboard to be greeted with your msg and an unootable OS :)
+Reboot for the operator at the keyboard to be greeted with your msg and an unbootable OS :)